 Evander’s name translates to a good or strong man.
 He was a hero from Arcadia who brought the alphabet, laws, and pantheon of Greece to Italy.
-He was also the son of goddess Carmentis and god Hermes.
+He was also the son of the goddess Carmentis and the god Hermes.

 Helios was the personification of the Sun, and he was one of the Titans, the son of Hyperion and Theia.
 His siblings were Eos, the Dawn, and Selene the Moon.
 One of his most memorable images in Greek mythology is of him riding his chariot.
 He was married to Perse and had several children.

 Elektra was a popular character in two ancient Greek tragedies.
 She was the daughter of King Agamemnon and Queen Clytemnestra of Mycenae.
-This beautiful name translates to the woman that is radiant with grace.
+This beautiful name translates to a woman that is radiant with grace.

 Apollo was a god in Greek mythology, one of the Twelve Olympians, and the son of Zeus and Leto, the twin brother of Artemis.
-He is, among others, considered the god of medicine, archery, music, and poetry, and also the sun.
+He is, among others, considered the god of medicine, archery, music, poetry, and also the sun.
 He is also the god of justice.
 Along with all these, this name is also tied to a significant mission.